Skip to Content

 History and Evolution

 The WAP process was established in 2011.
-The first WAP strategy table was produced late that same year.
-The strategy table will be updated as frequently as needed to meet the objectives of the evolving process and the people and agencies involved.
+The first WAP strategies were developed late that same year.
+The WAP strategies will be updated following the release of each new Integrated Report of Surface Water Quality.

 For More Information